highcharts/highcharts/ts/Data/README.md

 ### Change Events

 Changing data in the table with setter functions will trigger an event on the table.
-If a change in the table is done via column reference, no event will be emitted.
+If a change in the table is done indirectly via column reference, no event will be emitted.

 ```TypeScript
 table.on('afterSetRows', function (e) {